 Getting Your Belongings Stolen

 New Zealand is a very safe country to visit.
 However, (and unfortunately) theft from tourists is a relatively common occurrence.
 Most theft happens from break-ins from parked vehicles.
-If you are parking your vehicle, especially in a remote area, hide or important belongings (such as cash and travel documents) well.
+If you are parking your vehicle, especially in a remote area, hide your important belongings (such as cash and travel documents) well.
 Better still, take them with you.

 If you are robbed, report the incident immediately to the local police.